Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Conclusion

 \section{Conclusion}

-The imperfect recall abstraction methodology can significantly reduce the memory required to solve large extensive-form games.
-However, solving the resulting imperfect recall abstracted game is a hard problem.
-Hence, there is only a limited amount of work that focuses on using imperfect recall abstractions.
+The imperfect recall abstraction methodology can significantly reduce the memory required to solve large extensive-form games {and the size of the final solution}.
+However, solving the resulting imperfect recall abstract games is a {computationally hard problem and the standard algorithms for solving extensive form games are not applicable or lose their convergence guarantees.} Hence, there is only a limited amount of work that focuses on using imperfect recall abstractions.
 Previous works use either very restrictive subclasses of imperfect recall abstractions~\cite{lanctot2012,kroer2016imperfect,bosansky2015combining}, heuristic approaches~\cite{waugh2009}, or use computationally complex algorithms to solve the imperfect recall abstracted game~\cite{cermak2018approximating}.

-In this work, we take a novel approach to imperfect recall information abstractions, which does not require any specific structure of the imperfect recall abstracted game nor does it use computationally complex algorithms to solve it.
-Instead, we introduce two domain-independent algorithms FPIRA and \IRCFR which are able to start with an arbitrary imperfect recall abstraction of the solved two-player zero-sum perfect recall extensive-form game.
-The algorithms simultaneously solve the abstracted game, detect the missing information causing problems and return it to the players.
+In this work, we propose a novel approach to imperfect recall information abstraction, which does not require any specific structure of the imperfect recall abstraction of a game nor does it use computationally complex algorithms to solve it.
+Instead, we introduce two domain-independent algorithms FPIRA and \IRCFR which can start with an arbitrary imperfect recall abstraction of the solved two-player zero-sum perfect recall extensive-form game.
+The algorithms simultaneously solve the abstracted game, detect the missing information causing problems and refine the abstraction to include it.
 This process is repeated until provable convergence to the desired approximation of the Nash equilibrium of the original game.
-As a consequence, the strategy from the abstracted game can be used directly in the original game without the need to use translation techniques, and the quality of such strategy is not affected by the choice of the initial abstraction.
+As a consequence, the strategy from the abstracted game can be used directly in the original game without the need to use translation techniques, and the quality of such strategy is not affected by choice of the initial abstraction. {The cost for all these advantages is that unlike in standard abstraction methodology, the proposed algorithms traverse the full unabstracted game in its iterations.
+If the size of a game prohibits complete traversal, the standard abstraction methodology is still usable, while the proposed algorithms in their current form are not applicable anymore. }

 The experimental evaluation shows that \IRCFR requires at least an order of magnitude less memory than FPIRA and the Double Oracle algorithm (DOEFG, \cite{bosansky2014}) to solve given domains.
 Even when using trivial automatically build initial imperfect recall abstraction, \IRCFR is capable of closely approximating Nash equilibrium of large extensive-form games using abstraction with as little as $0.9\%$ of information sets of the original game.
 Furthermore, the results suggest that the relative size of the abstraction used by \IRCFR will further decrease as the size of the solved game increases.